TimothyRLaMora734/OpenGLStarter/README.md

 ## How to Create a new Project

-The structure of the CMake uses a file called CMakeLists.txt in the base folder of each library or binary project you want.
+The structure of the CMake configuration uses a file called CMakeLists.txt in the base folder of each library or binary project you want.

 To create a new project, you need to create a folder with the same pattern that is in the framework.